 Tracking the Principles for Responsible Banking

 The Principles for Responsible Banking (PRBs) are an initiative of the United Nations Environment Programme Finance Initiative (UNEP-FI).
 They encourage banks to align their operations with the social and environmental commitments expressed in the Paris Climate Agreement and the United Nations' Sustainable Development Goals.
-The draft PRBs are open for comment until 31 May 2019.
-BankTrack is coordinating an NGO response to the PRBs.
+BankTrack plans to monitor the implementation of the PRBs through engagement with PRB banks to ensure that they deliver on what they promise.